Malign spiritual presences

 Seemingly benign, this aura has also been referred to as Fortune or Fate and generally conveys that there are greater supernatural forces at work, and that these forces are benign and can be trusted.
 This seductive aura has been deemed by Synods past as being anathema to all the Virtues for it discourages effort and striving by mortals.
 It is also an aura often associated with False Gods for it encourages faith in greater powers, which is Idolatry.

-Another apparently benign aura, Peace has also been known as Tranquility and Harmony.
+Another apparently benign aura, Peace has also been known as Tranquillity and Harmony.
 It was ultimately deemed dangerous for promoting passivity and being in conflict with virtues such as Ambition, Courage and Vigilance.
 At its worst, Peace promotes apathy, indifference and compromise in the face of challenges that confront, even threaten, the Empire.
 The restful nature of Peace auras is alluring and, some claim, mildly addictive, which is a quality that has been exploited by Blasphemous Cults and False Gods.

-Auras of anarchy - sometimes called freedom or liberity - stir mortal souls against structures and order and were recognised at an early stage as self-destructive forces as well as a threat to the unity and heart of the Empire.
+Auras of anarchy - sometimes called freedom or liberty - stir mortal souls against structures and order and were recognised at an early stage as self-destructive forces as well as a threat to the unity and heart of the Empire.
 Less prone to spontaneous manifestation than some malign presences, Anarchy has been known to take root in Blasphemous Cults that seek to tear down all the Empire has sought to build.
 This false virtue was extensively preached during the freedom heresy.

 Auras of vengeance - occasionally called justice - are one of the malign spiritual presences that seem to crop up through all agencies in almost equal measure.
 The aura has been known to manifest in areas of sudden violence and, as such, is commonly associated with hauntings.
 Equally, there are False Gods and blasphemous cults that utilise auras of vengeance to steer souls down dark paths.
 These destructive auras were deemed unvirtuous by the Early Synod for fuelling cycles of violence and goading citizens into action, often in defiance of Imperial Law, which is both disloyal and unwise.